 Ed Gawlinski sent me this song.
 He was the director of a Santa Lucia festival for over 20 years.
 He told me that this song was sung by the 4 year olds who dressed up as tomtar (elves) for the performance.

 Many thanks to Ed for sending me this song and the midi, and to Jason Pomerantz for helping with the translation.

 This article was posted on Wednesday, December 19th, 2007 at 1:14 pm and is filed under Children's Songs, Christmas, Christmas Songs, Countries & Cultures, Folk Lore, Folk Songs, Holiday Songs, Holidays Around the World, Languages, Sweden, Swedish, Swedish Children's Songs, Tomtar.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 4 Responses to “The Elf Waltz – More about the Tomtar from Sweden”